 7. Pedernales Falls Beach

-The beach is rocky, so don’t expect to build sand castles here, but it is a great relaxation place where you can relax and perfect your tan.
+The beach is rocky, so don’t expect to build sand castles here, but it is a great place to relax and perfect your tan.

 The waters of Pedernales River are perfect for swimming, floating on a giant tube, or simply cooling off.

-The shores are rocky and the water carved in the limestone over the years all kinds of bays and pockets where the little ones can splash and have fun protected from the river currents.
+These are places where the little ones can splash and have fun without being in danger from the river currents.

 When you get tired of swimming, rent a kayak or a canoe and admire the limestone cliffs from the water, as you will have a different view of the place.